 How to Make Choux Pastry

-Bring the water, half-and-half, butter, and salt to a boil.
-Add flour and stir vigorously until the dough pulls away from the pan in a smooth ball.
-Cook briefly to remove excess moisture. - Beat in eggs.
+- Add flour and stir vigorously until the dough pulls away from the pan and forms a ball.
+Cook briefly to remove excess moisture.

-Note: The interior of choux puffs can vary depending on their size.
+Note: The interior of choux puffs can vary in texture depending on their size.
 Smaller puffs often bake with several small, connected air pockets, while larger puffs tend to form one main hollow center.
 Both structures are completely normal and perfect for filling with sweet or savory mixtures.

 Keys to Successful Pâte à Choux